Vincent Massey Secondary School: Football

 In both the 1986–87 and the 1987–88 seasons, the Senior Boys Football Team won back to back city championship in the Newman conference (the Wilson Conference was for schools of smaller enrollment).
 In the 1988–89 season, the Senior Boys Football Team nearly got a "three-peat" but lost the city championship in an infamous triple over-time game when they missed a last minute field goal attempt.
-These teams were "co-coached" by both Brian Tayles (former head coach for the Centennial Cougars) and Godfrey Janisse (long time Massey Mustang head coach) with Tayles running the Offense and Janisse running defense and special teams.
-Incidentally, Janisse had previously coached Tayles when Tayles was in High School.

 In 1992, the Senior Boys Football team defeated the Brennan Cardinals to capture the city championship.
 The team was led by Windsor Hall of Fame coach Godfrey Janisse.

 The Junior Boys Football Team won the city championship in 1975, 1992, 1994 and 2004.

 In the 2008–09 and 2010–11 seasons, the Senior Boys Football Team won the city championship.

 The Senior Boys Football team won the Wilson Cup city championship in the 2013–14 season.

 Senior boys football team won 5 city championships during the 1970's.